bradfrost/atomic-design/chapter-5.md

 ## Make it maintainable
 With all this talk about modifying, adding, and removing patterns, you may be wondering "How the hell are our applications supposed to actually keep up with all these changes?!"
 And in asking that question, you will have stumbled onto one of the biggest challenges organizations face in successfully maintaining a design system.

+> The biggest existential threat to any system is neglect. <cite><a href="http://airbnb.design/the-way-we-build/">Alex Schleifer, Airbnb</a>

 Many systems fall into a state of disrepair because the effort required to make updates is far too high.
 If it's difficult and time consuming to update patterns, documentation, and applications, people will eventually get so frustrated that they stop making the effort and the design system will begin its drift into oblivion. **Making updates to UI patterns, documentation, and applications should be as frictionless as possible**, so reducing this friction should become a high priority for the design system team.
 This involves careful consideration from both a technological and workflow standpoint.